apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 Once the span is ``Span/end()``-ed the attributes are flushed along with it to the backend tracing system.

-However it may be beneficial to use type-safe span attributes instead, so both the String keys and values can be set in a more discoverable, as well as type-safe way.
+> Tip: Some "well known" attributes are pre-defined for you in [swift-distributed-tracing-extras](https://github.com/apple/swift-distributed-tracing-extras).
+Or you may decide to define a number of type-safe attributes yourself.

-Attributes show up when you click on a specific `Span` in a trave visualization system.
+Attributes show up when you click on a specific ``Span`` in a trace visualization system.
 For example, like this in Jaeger:

 ![Attributes show up under the Span in Jaeger](jaeger-attribute)

 Note that some attributes, like for example the information about the process emitting the trace are included in the span automatically.
 Refer to your tracer's documentation to learn more about how to configure what attributes it should include by default.
 Common things to include are hostnames, region information or other things which can identify the node in a cluster.

-#### Predefined Type-safe Span Attributes
+#### Predefined type-safe Span Attributes

 The tracing API provides a way to declare and re-use well known span attributes in a type-safe way.
 Many of those are defined in `swift-distributed-tracing-extras`, and allow e.g. for setting HTTP values like this: